AdobeDocs/pass.en/help/accountiq/usage-patterns.md

 +++

-+++TV Everywhere: Usage patterns distribution- Users in segment vs Industry
++++TV Everywhere: Usage patterns distribution - Users in segment vs Industry

 In addition to comparing each usage pattern in the current segment to the entire industry, it also compares them to a segment containing all of your accounts.